A CHAT WITH THE GUY BEHIND FINAL FLESH

 A few days after watching it, I'm more and more convinced it could be Chatman's masterpiece.
 By comparison, watching Kenneth Anger's Invocation of My Demon Brother the previous week now seemed like studying a rather tedious brand of paint.

-Along with his longtime comedic partner John Lee, Chatman made Wonder Showzen – a whipsmart, deranged pisstake on Sesame Street that was about as good as any TV programme ever made.
+Along with his longtime comedic partner John Lee, Chatman made Wonder Showzen – a whipsmart, deranged pisstake on Sesame Street that was about as good as any TV program ever made.
 Prior to that, he won an Emmy writing for Conan O'Brien, and scripted Snoop Dogg's MTV sketch show.
 He's also the voice of Towelie – South Park's marijuana-toking towel, and a writer/consultant on Stone and Parker's comedy touchstone.
 Yet, despite this inferno of glory, he remains almost apologetically nice.

 Vice: Hello Vernon.
 I watched your film the other day, with a girl of my acquaintance, and I have a bone to pick with you: it's not exactly a date movie, is it?